nestybox/sysbox/README.md

 may not have access to the shared storage (unless such storage has lax permissions).

-Sysvisor system containers support storage sharing between multiple system containers, without lax permissions and in spite of the fact that each system container may be assigned a different uid/gid range on the host.
+Sysboxd system containers support storage sharing between multiple system containers, without lax permissions and in spite of the fact that each system container may be assigned a different uid/gid range on the host.